JimMarshall35/Forth/README.md

 (medium term):
 - implement REPL in forth - will probably require some new words - getchar is done but not really tested
 - create Raspberry pi pico build - basic shell that runs through serial and can create words in RAM
+- change build system from premake to CMake - it's just better I think and more amenable to embedded platforms - needed, I think for pico build

 (long term):
 - write custom repl terminal / ide with dictionary inspector.
 Try to use non windows specific gui library